NhatMinhPhan/Python-Assessment-Tool__-for-JSON-databases-/README.md

 Create a `db.json` file in a folder called `instance` in the `flask` directory (in other words, `flask/instance/`).
 Create the aforesaid `instance` folder if it does not exist yet.

-Subsequently, enter the following command into the terminal: `json-server flask/instance/db.json` at the root directory of this project, or `json-server db.json` if your current working directory is `flask/instance/`.
+Subsequently, enter the following command in the terminal: `json-server flask/instance/db.json` at the root directory of this project, or `json-server db.json` if your current working directory is `flask/instance/`.
 Otherwise, modify the command according to whatever directory which you are working with.

 **NOTE**: Even with encrypted data thanks to Flask and its accompanying packages and modules, users' credentials (usernames, passwords) are currently **not** stored securely and privately due to the manner of storage of the database used (JSON database).
 Operate with caution and care.